 Take a different route home

 This is something I recently figured out!
 Wal-Mart lets you order your groceries online and then pick them up at the store!
 It is my new favorite.
 When order them online, you set a time window to pick up up your groceries.
-This works so great for me because I can schedule to pick them up in between my two jobs!
+This works so great for me because I can schedule to pick them up when I am on my way home!
 Once they are ordered, you can download the Wal-mart grocery app.
 When your window opens, you will be able to “check in” with the app.
 This lets the employees know that you are on the way and lets them know when you get there.
 They bring out your groceries and you are done!